 November brings cooler temperatures, great events and Thanksgiving.
-And it's an election year -- as if you didn't know.
-(I'll be so glad when that's over)!
 It also bring some great festivals where we can celebrate with amazing foods and beverages.
 How will you celebrate Thanksgiving this year?

 What: The Dallas Flea is a cool place to shop for handmade and vintage goodies and great food four times a year at Soutside on Lamar.
 Enjoy 70-plus fabulous vendors at an indoor facility.
 It's the perfect time to start your holiday shopping.
 Yes, I said holiday shopping.
 Avoid long lines and the stress of it all by shopping at The Dallas Flea.

 When: Saturday, November 2, 2013 from 9 a.m. to 4 p.m.